 Prior to the arrival of Dutch Elm Disease, the American elm was once the biggest, most abundant, and longest lived tree on our northern floodplains.
 Now, it rarely survives to maturity, leaving an important ecological niche unfilled.
 The Nature Conservancy, along with the US Forest Service, is working to change that.
 Thousands of experimental elms, containing the genetics from over 80 survivor elms are being planted in floodplains across northern Vermont and New Hampshire.
 It’s an ambitious project whose goals include improving floodplain function, enhancing resilience of floodplain forests through restoration of native diversity, and the return of a beloved species.
 Our question: How can we scale-up the spread of these trees throughout the landscape so they can spread their cool genes around?

 When Crow’s Path opened its doors in 2010, our mission read: “To connect people of all ages to the natural world through hands on experiences.”
 But over the years our organization has evolved, morphed, and adapted as we’ve hit different roadblocks, discovered new challenges, and confronted assumptions and dogmas in the Nature Connection movement.
 As we enter adolescence, our mission might better read: “To connect people to wildness.”
 Journey through the inner workings of a nature connection program trying to ward off the tide of dogma and find wildness in a domestic world.

 Focused problem-solving sessions tackling a range of current challenges presented by regional conservation leaders.

 See the VIDEO of Working Group Summaries.

-The Future of the Field Naturalist and Ecological Planning Programs, featuring Walter Poleman, Jeffrey Hughes, and Deane Wang.
+The Future of the Field Naturalist & Ecological Planning Program, featuring Walter Poleman, Jeffrey Hughes, and Deane Wang.
 See the VIDEO.